 The good news is that a little effort could summon a happier scene, where we are retracing the twists and turns of what has come to be called the Great Transition.
 We marvel at how far we have travelled toward a planetary civilization worthy of the name, but also take note of the lingering problems from the past and the new challenges ahead.
 Before departing, we pause to salute the generations of the transition who rose up for the future when the century was still young.

 That's my vision.
 What's yours?
 To quote Bob Dylan, "I'll let you be in my dream if I can be in yours."
 So, 2101.
 Pencil in the date.
 Meanwhile, we have work to do.

-Paul Raskin is a co-founder and president of the Tellus Institute.
+Paul Raskin is the founding president of the Tellus Institute.
 In addition, he established the Global Scenario Group and the Great Transition Initiative.
 His work has focused on visions and strategies for a sustainable and just future.
 Toward that end he has pioneered widely-used models for integrated assessment, served as lead author on numerous international assessments, and published widely.
 Dr. Raskin holds a PhD in Theoretical Physics from Columbia University.